-The gloves are awarded the highest level of cut protection available in the world: Level 5.
+They are awarded the highest level of cut protection available in the world: Level 5.
 In our opinion, this feature makes them the best gloves for sheet metal work.

 The dots you see on the palm are made of silicone and have the purpose to provide a good grip and traction when handling slippery metal materials.

-4. Best for Cold Weather: Showa Atlas Insulated
+5. Best for Cold Weather: Showa Atlas Insulated Thermal Gloves

-These are high-quality work gloves without a high price tag.
+These Atlas thermal gloves come with high-quality and with an affordable price tag.
 The seamless cotton thermal liner adds insulation and keeps your hands warm during colder temperatures.

 The rubber coating found on the palm of the glove has the purpose to provide good traction when handling slippery and wet materials.
 It also protects you from abrasion and cutting.

-They’re lightweight and not bulky, making them extra comfortable and flexibility for a good dexterity.
+They’re lightweight and not bulky, making them extra comfortable and flexible for a good dexterity.

-However, in a freezing winter, these gloves are not enough.
-For extra warmth, you should add some more layers, like a fingerless winter glove above this Atlas glove.
+However, in a freezing winter, these gloves alone are not enough.
+For extra warmth, you should add some more layers, like a fingerless winter glove over this one.

-× The gloves are not cut-resistant, and are not waterproof, the rubber coating is water resistant up to a point.
+× No cut-resistance, and are not waterproof, the rubber coating is water resistant up to a point.

 - Patented Impact Guard